julian-voss/julian-voss.github.io/_pages/research.md

 <p align="justify">

 How does right-wing terrorism affect electoral support for populist radical right parties (PRRP)?
 Recent research has produced contrary answers to this question.
-We argue that only high-profile attacks, whose motives and targets mirror PRRPs’ nativist agenda are likely to generate a media backlash that dampens electoral support for PRRPs.
-We test this argu- ment combining high-frequency survey and social media data with a natural and survey experimental design.
-We find that right-wing terror reduced support for the right-wing populist party Alternative für Deutschland after one of the most intense nativist attacks in recent German history.
-A case comparison with three other high-profile attacks and an analysis of all 98 fatal right-wing attacks in Germany between 1990 and 2020 support our argument.
-Our findings help to understand how political violence triggers partisan detach- ment and have important implications for media responsibility in the aftermath of terrorist attacks.
+We argue that only high-intensity attacks, whose motives and targets mirror PRRPs’ nativist agenda are likely to generate a media backlash that dampens electoral support for PRRPs.
+We test this argument combining high-frequency survey and social media data with a natural and survey experimental design.
+We find that right-wing terror reduced support for the radical right party Alternative für Deutschland after one of the most intense nativist attacks in recent German history.
+An analysis of all 98 fatal right-wing attacks in Germany between 1990 and 2020 support our argument.
+Our findings help to understand how political violence triggers partisan detachment and have important implications for media responsibility in the aftermath of terrorist attacks.

 </p>